stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 Hypotheses:
 * Our users will occasionally need topic-specific help from another human.
-* New features could allow a user to monitor and help another user - with mutual consent.
+* Additional features could allow a user (with mutual consent) to monitor and help another user.
-* This works for peers as well as school-typical settings between students and a teacher.
+* This works for peers as well as students+teacher.

 #HSLIDE